From £1,375pp

 Your holiday includes

-Free bar open up to 12 hours a day including premium branded drinks
+- Free bar open up to 12 hours a day with premium branded drinks

-Table service of a wide selection of drinks at dinner including liqueurs and coffee
+- Table service with a wide selection of drinks at dinner including liqueurs and coffee

-International flights.
 Prices are based on return flights with easyJet or British Airways from London Gatwick.
-Supplements may apply from other airports.
+Supplements may apply fromother airports

 Return transfers direct to your hotel